tdwg/bdq/tg2/_review/docs/tutorial/index.md

 #### 3.1.1 Refine and Formalize the Use Case (non-normative)

-Now we can define our `UseCase`.
+Now we can define our `Use Case`.
 We need to specify three elements, a name for the use case, a description, and a statement of fitness for use requirements.
 We want to refine our statement of the problem into concise and clear statements.
-(We will also need a unique identifier for the `UseCase` that software can use, but we won't examine these machine-readable identifiers at this point).
+(We will also need a unique identifier for the `Use Case` that software can use, but we won't examine these machine-readable identifiers at this point).

 * **Name** Validated Distribution Authority
 * **Description** Validating that Taxon oriented data can provide an authoritative resource for mapping known distributions of taxa, for identifying occurrence records in other data sets that have coordinates within the known ranges of taxa, are outliers, or for similar purposes.
-* **hasFitnessRequirements** Data are fit for the `UseCase` "Validated Distribution Authority" and can provide a resource for validating that occurrence records are in range if they are taxon oriented data with fields that identify the taxon, that provide expert validated distributions as geospatial data, and provide metadata about the sources of the distributions.
+* **hasFitnessRequirements** Data are fit for the `Use Case` "Validated Distribution Authority" and can provide a resource for validating that occurrence records are in range if they are taxon oriented data with fields that identify the taxon, that provide expert validated distributions as geospatial data, and provide metadata about the sources of the distributions.
 To be fit for this purpose each record in the data set must have the following properties:
   * A taxonomic name is present and can be found in GBIF's backbone taxonomy.
   * A well-formed machine-readable taxonomic name identifier for that taxon is present.
   * A polygon providing the spatial footprint of the expert distribution for that taxon is present and valid.
   * Metadata providing the source for each taxon distribution is present.

 It is helpful, but by no means required, to state the `hasFitnessRequirements` as a brief summary paragraph followed by a set of brief bullet points.
-The `UseCase` is describing what we are trying to accomplish at a high level, without getting too far into the details.
+The `Use Case` is describing what we are trying to accomplish at a high level, without getting too far into the details.

 In each of the bullet points, the properties that are needed for fitness are explicitly stated, e.g. "is present", "is valid", "found in an authority", etc.  These properties will be the basis for defining tests that evaluate whether the data meet these fitness requirements, and being explicit here will help us describe tests that separate concerns.
 We will wish to be clear about fields that must be present for the data to have quality (i.e. "is present") and which fields are optional, but need to have certain properties if populated (e.g. "is valid if present")

-Treat this `UseCase` definition (and everything else that follows from it) as a first draft.
-We will likely need to come back and refine this `UseCase` definition as we consider the data in the wild and start defining and implementing tests.
+Treat this `Use Case` definition (and everything else that follows from it) as a first draft.
+We will likely need to come back and refine this `Use Case` definition as we consider the data in the wild and start defining and implementing tests.
 We may find that we need to add additional fitness requirements, or that we need to clarify the existing fitness requirements, or that we need to change the way we have stated the fitness requirements.
 That is all part of the process.
 It is critically important to be flexible and iterative in this process.

 ### 3.2 Identify the Information Elements (non-normative)